Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

         </fieldset>
       </form>
 ```
-The form was ended before the two buttons were inputted.
+The form was ended before the two buttons were added.
+So the form was removed from above being above the buttons to below-- the form is added below/after the inputs/elements of the form buttons were placed.

 Name: Ahmed Al-Badri

 Class: Html web.

+Topic: Reviewing another's work.